ParadoxicalPilgrim/STRAYSUME/README.md

 # STRAYSUME
-I upload my projects that I am doing in my learning journey.
+I upload my projects and codefiles that I am doing in my learning journey.